Issam Zahreddine: Syrian civil war

 On 5 September 2017, Zahreddine was congratulated by President Bashar Assad for his role at Deir ez-Zor during the over 3-year long siege of the city by ISIS.
 He used the occasion to thank allies for lifting the siege and tell Syrian refugees to "never return", saying that "even if the state forgives you, we will never forgive nor forget".
 In a subsequent audio message, however, Zahreddine claimed that he had meant that only those who had taken up arms against the Syrian Army should not return.

 Personal life

-Issam's oldest son, Yarob, also fights with the 104th Brigade in Deir ez-Zor.
+Issam's oldest son, Yarob, also fought with the 104th Brigade in Deir ez-Zor.

 Death

-On 18 October 2017, Zahreddine was killed when his vehicle hit a land mine in Hawija Saqr near Deir Ezzor as he was conducting an operation against ISIL.
+On 18 October 2017, Zahreddine was killed when his vehicle hit an ISIL land mine in Hawija Saqr near Deir Ezzor as he was conducting an operation against ISIL.
 His funeral took place in As-Suwayda on 20 October 2017.